 Our morals can guide our lives and determine what we believe is right and wrong.
-However, you're not alone if you're unsure of your morals.
+However, if you're unsure of your morals, you're not alone.
 Try to explore your personal beliefs and how they reflect in your actions.
 A therapist can be a helpful resource if you're looking for guidance with your morality.

 Morality is a unique feature of humanity, and philosophers have long argued about its nature.
 Humans often carry beliefs and principles we try to uphold, which may tell others who we are or what we value.
-Morals may vary from person to person, but most humans often have some morals.
-For example, it may be a societal moral not to murder, assault, or harm others.
+Morals may vary from person to person, but most humans have some shared moral values, such as not murdering, assaulting, or harming others.

 There may be many reasons why we follow our morals, from a belief in a religion to societal rules, like treating others the way we want to be treated.
-There are also different types of morality such as master morality and slavery morality.
+Differences in moral systems exist, such as master morality and slavery morality.
 Among these, objective morality is a subject of debate, with proponents of moral objectivism claiming that objective moral values exist, while others challenge this notion of objectivity.

 What Is Morality?

 Morality may sometimes feel "black and white," meaning you believe a behavior or custom is entirely negative or positive.
 Religious or cultural morality may focus on this type of thinking.
 Other times, morality may be grayer, as the circumstance can matter in deciding the right course of action.
 For instance, lying isn't often considered a moral action.
 However, there could be instances where lying would cause the least harm and may feel just.
 This illustrates the complex nature of morality in our world, as people may need to decide based on the specific context.

 What Is Objective Morality?

 Objective morality is the belief that morality is universal and not up for interpretation, suggesting that objective morality exists independently of individual perspectives.
-Some individuals may think of objective morality when they study commandments in their religion, while others may think the universe has objective rules to follow, such as universal kindness.
+Some individuals may think of objective morality when they study commandments in their religion, while others may believe the universe has objective rules to follow, such as universal kindness.

-There are specific arguments against objective morality, as well.
+There are specific arguments against the existence of objective morality, as well.
 For example, not everyone will follow the same rules according to their religion, culture, or upbringing.
 What is "extremely bad" to one person may be okay to another.
 However, proponents of the idea that morality is objective maintain that morality exists in nature and is ingrained in humans, making sense regardless of cultural or personal differences.

 What Is Subjective Morality?